dcrnofficial/doc/Quick start.md

   dcrctl --wallet sendtoaddress <address> <amount>
   ```

-  If successful, `dcrctl` will return a transaction hash that can be used to watch the transaction on the official Decred Block Explorer.
+  If successful, `dcrctl` will return a transaction hash that can be used to watch the transaction on the official Decred-Next Block Explorer.

 ## Using the Block Explorer

 ### Overview

-  All blocks and transactions on the Decred blockchain are visible through the use of the block explorer, [dcrndata](https://github.com/Decred-Next/dcrndata).
+  All blocks and transactions on the Decred-Next blockchain are visible through the use of the block explorer, [dcrndata](https://github.com/Decred-Next/dcrndata).

   Public instances of dcrndata are available for the following networks: